-Next we'll show that, if there is no fractionalization, ν is quantized to be an integer.
-So different values of ν are distinct states, since an integer can't change continuously.
-(Note that there could be other distinctions - states with the same ν could be distinct.)
+Next we'll show that, if there is no fractionalization, $\nu$ is quantized to be an integer.
+As a result, different values of $\nu$ label distinct phases of matter, since an integer can't change continuously.
+(Note that there could be further distinctions - states with the same $\nu$ could be distinct.)